Movement Arts Courses

 Do Something & Move!

-This workshop or class is based on all the different types of movement arts techniques Sylvie Boisclair has studied with great Masters from around the world for over 40 years.
+This approach is based on all the different types of movement arts techniques Sylvie Boisclair has studied with great Masters from around the world for over 40 years.
 You will be guided into an inspired way to move your body infused with yoga, dance, martial arts and more.
 Let Sylvie guide you into a challenging yet joyous and meditative somatic experiment.

-Sivananda Yoga is a classical and holistic approach to Hatha Yoga that stretches and tones the whole body.
+Sivananda Yoga is a classical and holistic approach to Hatha Yoga that stretches and tones the whole body while preparing the mind for meditation.
 This style of yoga has not been modified or watered down.
 The teachings have survived intact and are practiced as originally presented in India by Swami Sivananda in 1936 and brought to the West by Swami Vishnu devananda in the 60s'.

 Classical Ballet for Adults

 This class is ideal for adults who would like to experience the joy, grace and discipline of classical ballet.
 With infinite attention to details, technique, repetition and love for the art form, Sylvie will guide you into awakening your dormant ballerina within (men are welcomed).

 This series consists of 7 intelligently assembled sections of slow and controlled movements influenced by yoga, martial arts, tai chi and animal locomotion.
 The purpose of this class is to gain muscular strength, discipline, stamina, as well as joint mobility and most importantly the joy of moving.

 Make your practice gentle

 During this workshop you will learn a gentler version of some frequently practiced asanas and Sun Salutations.
 This is ideal if you need to give your body a break from time to time without resorting to the absolute gentleness of a restorative practice.
 A wonderful way to learn how to adapt and adjust your practice (and your students’ practice) for those days when you need a gentler practice.

 Turn your world upside down: Headstand and arm balances practice.